orchidsoftware/platform/readme.md

 ## Development

-### Releasese Strategy
+### Release Strategy

 We like to keep things as modern as possible and have a "[release early, release often](https://en.wikipedia.org/wiki/Release_early,_release_often)" approach to major releases.
-Meaning, we won't wait an arbitrary number of months to accumulate significant changes and release the next major version.
+This means we won't wait an arbitrary number of months to accumulate significant changes and release the next major version.
 By releasing major versions often, new features will be out earlier, and upgrading between versions will be much easier.

 ### Changelog

-We actively and continuously maintain a [changelog](CHANGELOG.md) that informs about Orchid's history of improvements, bug fixes and changes.
+We actively and continuously maintain a [changelog](CHANGELOG.md) that informs about Orchid's history of improvements, bug fixes, and changes.

 ## Support Orchid